clesleycode/linear-algebra-with-python/Linear Algebra.md

 ### 0.2 Libraries

-We'll be working with numpy and scipy, so make sure to install them with pip:
+We'll be working with numpy and scipy, so make sure to install them.
+Pull up your terminal and insert the following:

 ```
 pip3 install scipy